 Grief after a suicide

-Family and friends often say that the bereavement felt after a suicide is different to that felt after other bereavements.
-In addition to the powerful feelings of grief, people also grapple with anger, relief and guilt.
+Family and friends describe the grief felt after a suicide as different to that felt after other bereavements.
+In addition to the powerful feelings of grief, people can struggle with anger, guilt and confusion.

 - strong feelings of anger or confusion

-- The loss isn’t always uppermost in the person’s mind.
+- The loss will not always be uppermost in your mind.

 Guilt is a common feeling after a suicide

-Family and friends may come across people who have negative reactions towards them.
+Sometimes people may express negative reactions towards family and friends after a suicide.
 For example, some may see suicide as a mark of failure.
 Others may not know how to respond because suicide is seen as a socially unacceptable cause of death.
-Some people simply avoid the issue out of embarrassment.
+Some people may avoid the issue out of embarrassment.

 - Be honest with children and explain the suicide in language appropriate to their age.